apify/apify-sdk-js/packages/actor-scraper/jsdom-scraper/README.md

 - ##### **`input: Object`**

-An object containing the actor run input, i.e. JSDOM Scraper's configuration.
+An object containing the Actor run input, i.e. JSDOM Scraper's configuration.
 Each page function invocation gets a fresh copy of the `input` object, so changing its properties has no effect.

 - ##### **`json: Object`**